dsaidgovsg/spark-geo-privacy/README.md

 ## Notes

-This spark package is build using [`sbt-spark-package`](https://github.com/databricks/sbt-spark-package).
+This spark package was built using [`sbt-spark-package`](https://github.com/databricks/sbt-spark-package).

 ## Contributors